 The Trident debate is often framed as a question of strategy when facing adversaries: do we take a robust and assertive approach that faces them down, or do we prioritise international collaboration in climbing down the nuclear ladder?
 But this masks other critical questions, not least whether the nuclear postures we choose actually work as intended (in deterring aggression).
 BASIC has been leading in asking the challenging questions over emerging technologies that could in the not-too distant future render the oceans effectively transparent and a submarine-based deterrent irrelevant before Trident Successor submarines are deployed in the early 2030s.

-Click the link below to read the full briefing.
+Click the PDF link below to read the full briefing.

 This publication was submitted as evidence to the Labour Party's National Policy Forum.